-It was noted by SBC officers that observed eastbound queuing on site is regularly back to the Samsung roundabout in the AM peak, and this has been represented in the model.
-This was agreed with SBC and HBC during a meeting on the 19th January 2017.
-The surveyed queue data may have been lower due to Red House School having broken up for the summer holidays.
+It was noted by the client team that observed eastbound queuing on site is regularly back to the Wynyard Avenue roundabout in the AM peak, and this has been represented in the model.
+This was discussed and agreed with the client group at a meeting on the 19th January 2017.
+It was noted that the surveyed queue data may have been lower due to Red House School having broken up for the summer holidays.

 The observed A689 westbound and the A19 northbound off slip queuing observed during the traffic survey is represented in the model.
+Modelled and surveyed queue length results are shown in Table 5.